Dafnik/ssp/README.md

 # Static Site Preview (SSP)
-Deploy static site previews to a self-hosted server via ssh.
+Deploy static site previews via ssh.

+## NOTICE
-## Please note that this is in no way a secure solution for hosting static site previews.
+Please note that this is in no way a secure solution for hosting static site previews.
-- You should only use this in repositories you **DO NOT** trust.
+- You should only use this in repositories you **DO** trust.
 - You should only use this on a server
   - you **DO NOT** care about.
   - where you **DO NOT** have sensitive information stored.
   - where you **DO NOT** run other sensitive services.
 - Unless you jail the specific ssh user, you are allowing a GitHub Action full ssh access to your server.
-- You allow any other repository with access to the same preview server to overwrite each others previews.
-(This should not happen under normal circumstances, as the GitHub Action uses a hash of repository name + pull request number)
+- You allow any other repository with access to the same preview server to overwrite each other's previews.

+  (Though this should not happen under normal circumstances, as the GitHub Action uses a hash of repository name + pull request number)

+## Screenshots
+### GitHub Pull Request comment
+![GitHub Pull Request comment][github-pull-request-comment-screenshot]

 ## Usage